Eforah-oss/workspace/README.md

 If you can't figure this out and want to use this tool anyway, message me.

-Afterwards, add something like this to your `.zshrc`:
+Afterwards, add something like this to your `.bashrc`:

+    eval "$(workspace print-bash-setup workon)"

+Or, if you use Zsh, your `.zshrc`:

     eval "$(workspace print-zsh-setup workon)"